 - New Charts – production versus depth, individual drawpoint production timelines, daily activity.

 Production Column display modes

 - Alerts have been added for beacon displacement.
 Users can define the conditions for the alert, including the monitoring period and threshold displacement, from within the caving sandbox.

 - A device inspection window has been added where users can easily inspect individual markers and beacons.

 - Improved visualisation of beacons and network smart markers.
 This includes a 3D series for beacon flow, size by marker styles, and new charts.

 - Added support for the auto-export of beacon positions, RSSI, and tilt readings from GeoHive directly into mXrap.
-If you are interested in setting this up at your site please contact us at email@example.com.
+If you are interested in setting this up at your site please contact us at our support email address.

 - Standard smart markers can now be imported into the caving sandbox.